-- Estimated load reduction to include calculations and assumptions - Program cost - Plan for measurement and verification - Work plan describing the design, implementation, operation, and management of the program - Program limitations - Specific information on the reliability of the resource under extreme high or low weather in the area in which the resource is located - A sample of the reporting and tracking requirements as detailed in the New Mexico Resource Technical Manual - Type of platform that will be utilized along with a detailed list of all the IT specifications
+- Estimated load reduction to include calculations and assumptions

+- Program cost

+- Plan for measurement and verification

+- Work plan describing the design, implementation, operation, and management of the program

+- Program limitations

+- Specific information on the reliability of the resource under extreme high or low weather in the area in which the resource is located - Type of platform that will be utilized along with a detailed list of all the IT specifications

 If a potential limitation exists, it must be described in detail in the proposal.
 EPE reserves the right to request additional information from the Bidders regarding limitations or any other details related to the proposal.
 The Bidders shall provide a predictable, specific methodology for capacity and/or energy credits proposed and all program costs incurred by EPE.